-The annual College of Arts and Sciences student research conference, now in its 27th year and funded in part by a generous grant from AU trustee and alumna Robyn Rafferty Mathias, provides a forum for College undergraduate and graduate students to present original scholarly and creative works before colleagues, faculty, and friends.
+The annual College of Arts and Sciences student research conference, now in its 29th year, is a forum for College undergraduate and graduate students to present original scholarly and creative works before colleagues, faculty, and friends.
 College students from all disciplines are encouraged to enter.
 Students in other schools may submit work that was completed in a CAS course.
+This event is sponsored in part by a generous grant from AU trustee and alumna Robyn Rafferty Mathias as well as by the NASA District of Columbia Space Grant Consortium.

 Cash prizes will be awarded for outstanding presentations including a professional presentation prize for graduate students that will cover the cost of three days attendance at a professional peer reviewed national conference at which the student is presenting.